What Alignment Should I Get?

 The Goal

 Going faster on track is the goal!
-To do that, we adjust the camber to get the optimum amount of rubber on the road when cornering.
+To achieve that, we adjust the camber to get the optimum amount of rubber on the road when cornering.
 The tire rolls over when you corner and without enough camber, the outside edge of your tire will wear out, perhaps all the way to the cords, while the inside of the tire still has plenty of rubber.

 The following are my experiences with alignment settings.